doc-jones/doccoin/README.md

 * Add UI
   * One View to display blocks in the chain
   * One View to display Wallet details
-  * One View to input settings for transactions
+  * One View to input settings
   * One View to create a transaction

  * Rewrite in Java (someday)